CONSIDER AMYLOID PLAQUE BIOMARKER TESTING AS THE NEXT STEP FOR YOUR PATIENTS

 Blue checkmark icon

-Amyvid PET Scan Imaging Report
+Amyvid PET Scan Imaging Report3

-NEGATIVE SCAN†3
+NEGATIVE SCAN

-• Indicates sparse to no neuritic plaques
+• Indicates sparse-to-no amyloid-beta neuritic plaques

 SEE NEGATIVE SCAN